 (DEI stands for Diversity, Equity, and Inclusion) We’ve recently seen more and more people (almost always white, straight men) jumping on the “DEI didn’t work” bandwagon, even some who are prominent in the psychological safety domain.
 And it’s really worrying, so […]

-Psychological Safety and Neurodiversity The field of psychological safety often focuses on neurotypical contexts.
-Psychological safety is defined as a shared belief that a group is safe for interpersonal risk taking.
-In practice, this seems simple; individuals speaking up, sharing […]
+Psychological safety and neurodiversity Psychological safety is defined as a shared belief that a group is safe for interpersonal risk taking.
+In practice, this seems simple; individuals speaking up, sharing ideas, asking questions and admitting mistakes, all without fear of […]

 The Highest Paid Person’s Opinion.
 One of the (many) barriers to speaking up is the knowledge or perception that your voice doesn’t carry as much weight as someone else’s.
 This can be particularly common when in the presence of those […]